Get Started

-Humanitarian parole is not exactly a hot button topic of discussion amongst immigration practitioners.
+Humanitarian parole is not exactly a hot-button topic of discussion amongst immigration practitioners.
 What is it about?
 This form of relief permits an inadmissible individual to visit the United States due to humanitarian reasons and/or for substantial public benefit.

 While anyone can file for humanitarian parole, a foreign national must have exhausted all other visa avenues to be eligible for parole unless there is a dire emergency or it is impractical.
 Typically, humanitarian parole may be granted when: